steuernb/NLR-Parser/README.md

 ## Installation

-Just download NLR-Parser.jar from the latest release.
+Just download NLR-Parser.jar from the [latest release](https://github.com/steuernb/NLR-Parser/releases).
 Run it from the command line.

 `java -jar NLR-Parser.jar -i <mast.xml> -o <output.mast.txt> [-s <splitpattern>] [-p <pvalue>] [-b <blastfile>] [-gh] [-a <sequence>]`

+If you want to build it from source you will need the [Apache Commons CLI](https://commons.apache.org/proper/commons-cli/)

 ## Input parameters